Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/README.md

 ```

 !!!
-Remark "The `salloc` command does not yet work in a container"
+Remark "The `salloc` command does not work in a container in the same way as it does outside the container"

     Currently, we haven't found a way yet to get the `salloc` command to work
-    properly when started in the container.
+    as one would expect when started in the container.
 The workaround is to use `salloc`
     outside the container, then go in the container.
+Alternatively, add `bash` at the end
+    of the `salloc` command to tell it that it has to start the bash shell.

 ## EasyBuild